 SCHNELLBOOT, German Motor Torpedo boat.

-Called by the British the E-Boat, simply meaning Enemy Boat.
+Schnellboot, were know to the British, as E Boats.
+"E" simply meaning enemy boat.
 The Royal Navy could never match the German E-boats and their own boats were inferior in almost every way except for the courage of their crews.

-E-Boats were faster, bigger, more stable, more heavily armed and had a lower silhouette then our Motor Torpedo Boats.
-They also had a “quiet” engine when they needed to hide.
-They had a matt silver night camouflage.
-Armament:
+E-Boats were faster, bigger, better armed and had a lower silhouette then the British Motor Torpedo Boats.
+They also had a “quiet” engine when they needed to hide and a matt silver night camouflage.